 Implements used or exchanged between guests and staff are sanitized before and after the exchange (pens, credit cards).
 High-touch surfaces such as pin pads, gas pump handles, and register counters are sanitized before and after each customer.

 Each department has regularly scheduled sanitation of touchable surfaces and regularly scheduled hand washing or sanitation.

 The trading post has overall occupancy limits as well as occupancy limits in more confined areas such as restrooms, market aisles, and registers.
 The motel and RV park are subject to occupancy limits as well.

 The Jewelry Counter:

 We want our guests to freely examine and try on the beautiful handmade jewelry we offer.
-To that end we sanitize each piece after it is handled by baking it at 130 degrees for 15 minutes before returning it to the showcase.
+To that end we sanitize each piece after it is handled before returning it to the showcase.

-Guests of the motel will occupy rooms that have been “rested” a minimum of 3 days between guests.
-After the resting period, all surfaces are sanitized beginning with the exterior door and including all furniture, appliances, mirrors, rods, plumbing, commode, and bath fixtures, headboards, refrigerators, coffee makers, televisions, remotes, and telephones.
+Guests of the motel will occupy rooms where all surfaces are sanitized beginning with the exterior door and including all furniture, appliances, mirrors, rods, plumbing, commode, and bath fixtures, headboards, refrigerators, coffee makers, televisions, remotes, and telephones.
 All switches and outlets are sanitized – even the art on the walls!
 Bed and bath linens are supplied new and kept sanitary during placement.
 Curtains, shears, curtain wands, carpet, windows, and window and door handles are sanitized in place.
 Guests will have washed or sanitized their hands before checking in an receiving their key cards (also sanitized).